Sabin-Karki/FlashLookUp/README.md

 Fork it, make it better, send a pull request.
 The code is pretty straightforward.

-## License

-MIT License - do whatever you want with it.

----

 *Uses the free Dictionary API and some Java audio libraries.
 No data collection, everything happens locally.*